AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeValueRequirementType/README.md

 AttributeValueRequirementType Class
 ===================================
-AutomationML 2.1 APIThis class is a wrapper for the CAEX-Element 'AttributeValueRequirement' which allows the specification of one value constraint for an attribute.
+This class is a wrapper for the CAEX-Element 'AttributeValueRequirement' which allows the specification of one value constraint for an attribute.
 There is a choice of different types defined for the type of the condition.
 [NominalScaledTypeType][1][OrdinalScaledTypeType][2][UnknownTypeType][3]

 Inheritance Hierarchy